despokd/web-contact-reader/README.md

 ## Features
 - Upload vcf file with drag and drop
 - Show instantly data
-- use table view, with pagnation, sorting, searching, details on click
+- use table view, with pagination, sorting, searching, details on click
 - Use card view

 ## Used libraries